weleoka/Lab2/host/Create_Test_Environment.md

 Now access the bugzilla container from a regular browser.

-First, you should open up the AWS firewall, to allow port 80 access.
-However, we will open up the firewall, for all traffic from your SSH client.

-1. Login to AWS, and then to workarea console.
-2. Click on EC2.
-3. Click on instances (on the left)
-4. Click on your specific instance (at the top)
-5. Click on Security Group -> launch-wizard-1 (lower left)
-6. Click on the Inbound button (lower left)
-7. Click Edit (lower left)
-8. Click Add Rule button (left)
-9. Under Type, choose "All Traffic".
-10. Under Source, enter your public IP address, for your SSH client, follow by /32

-To get your public IP address, surf to http://WhatIsMyIpAddress.com

-Let's suppose your public IP address is 190.1.2.3.

-Then you should enter into the firewall "190.1.2.3/32".
-Then click on the Save button (lower left).

-If your ISP changes your public IP address, contact Todd and he'll provide you with some additional information.

 From your SSH client node, start up a Web browser, and surf to the public IP address of your Host.
 Click on the Log in button.